English Willow Giants–Gog and Magog

 Olivia Elton Barratt–Prime Warden of the Worshipful Company of Basketmakers 2006

-Stay tuned for more blog posts and pictures of this exciting willow giants project!
+Stay tuned for more blog posts and pictures of this exciting Willow Giants project!

 About The Author